 LLCs enjoy the protection of a corporate entity, even if it’s a one-person company.
 This helps protect the individual’s personal assets, and may provide additional tax benefits they wouldn’t get normally as an individual.
 Some LLC benefits include:

-The decision is up to the person getting paid.
-The service provider will need to complete an IRS Form W-9 and you should use whatever Taxpayer Identification Number (TIN) is provided.
+How you pay a service provider depends on whether they have an LLC or use their SSN.
+The service provider will need to provide your business with a completed IRS Form W-9, and you should use whatever Taxpayer Identification Number (TIN) is provided.

 It’s also important to note that merely labeling someone an independent contractor or vendor does not necessarily make it true.
 Whether someone is an employee and whether payments to them are subject to employment taxes is a fact-intensive inquiry, which focuses on things like whether the business has the right to control the service provider’s work, financial aspects of the service provider’s work, and the relationship between the service provider and the business.
 In other words, if you misclassify an employee as an independent contractor or vendor, you may find yourself in trouble with the IRS.

 There may be additional factors to consider if you work with independent contractors or vendors who are based outside of the U.S. Other countries may have different criteria for classifying whether an independent contractor or vendor is an employee, so you'll want to make sure you're compliant with the local laws as well as those of your HQ.

 Paying domestic and international contractors can seem daunting, but there are plenty of tools and software that can help your business get it right.
 You can easily pay your team, including domestic contractors and vendors, with Justworks Payroll — our simple, lightweight payroll solution.